 A 'Tourism Industry Stakeholder Workshop' and a 'Community, Monks and NGO Workshop' were held in Siem Reap in March 2012.
 The draft TMP was considered and endorsed in principle at the 21st Technical Session of the ICC held in Siem Reap in June 2012.
 At this time the ICC Ad Hoc Experts on Sustainable Development and APSARA provided valuable feedback and suggestions.
 A further two day working session involving the Scientific Secretary of the ICC, APSARA, UNESCO, the Ministry of Tourism and the HMF project team was held in September 2012.
-A one day 'implementation' workshop was held in December 2012 at which the implementation plans for the priority actions identified in the TMP were considered.
+A one day 'implementation' workshop is planned for December 2012 at which the implementation plans for the priority actions identified in the TMP will be considered.

 A revised draft TMP was placed on exhibition during October 2012 and more than 20 submissions were received.
 Additional comments were provided by Ms Chau Sun Kérya with the approval of the APSARA Director General, His Excellency Mr Bun Narith and by Mr Jean-Marie Furt, ICC Ad Hoc Expert on Sustainable Development.
-All of these comments have been considered in preparing this 'final' version of the TMP which was submitted and endorsed at the 19th Plenary Session of the ICC in December 2012.
+All of these comments have been considered in preparing this 'final' version of the TMP which is to be submitted for endorsement at the 19th Plenary Session of the ICC in December 2012.